Stage 1 Lung Cancer

 For this reason, it is critical for patients to receive a diagnosis and treatment as early as possible.

 The best treatment for stage 1 lung cancer will vary for each patient.
-Doctors may use one treatment or a combination of surgery, chemotherapy, radiation, or immunotherapy.
+Doctors often use a combination of surgery, chemotherapy, radiation, or immunotherapy for optimal results.

 Lung Cancer Group was established by a team of caring advocates so those with lung cancer and other asbestos-related diseases can get the help they deserve.
 Our site provides the most accurate and up-to-date information about lung cancer, its link to asbestos, and financial compensation available to patients.
 Contact us to learn more and get assistance.